 The Commission recognizes the need to work with Congress in all phases of policy formulation.
-Several important fishery-related laws maywill be reauthorized over the next couple of years (i.e., Atlantic Coastal Act, Magnuson-Stevens Fishery Conservation and Management Act, Interjurisdictional Fisheries Act, Atlantic Striped Bass Conservation Act, and Anadromous Fish Conservation Act).
-The Commission needs to proactively engage with reauthorization efforts, this includes advocating for increased funding from sources such as Wallop-Breaux Trust Fund, Sportfish Restoration Trust Fund and the Atlantic Coastal Act.
-The Commission will be vigilant in advancing the states' interests to Congress as these laws are reauthorized and other fishery-related pieces of legislation are considered.
+Several important fishery-related laws may be reauthorized over the next couple of years (i.e., Atlantic Coastal Act, Magnuson-Stevens Fishery Conservation and Management Act, Interjurisdictional Fisheries Act, Atlantic Striped Bass Conservation Act, and Anadromous Fish Conservation Act).
+The Commission needs to proactively engage with reauthorization efforts, this includes advocating for increased funding from sources such as Sportfish Restoration Trust Fund and the Atlantic Coastal Act.
+The Commission will be vigilant in advancing the states' interests to Congress as these laws are reauthorized and other fisheryrelated pieces of legislation are considered.

-- Increase the Commission's profile and support in the U.S. Congress by developing relationships between Members and their staff and Commissioners, the Executive Director, and Commission staff - Maintain or increase long_term funding for Commission programs through the federal appropriations process and other available sources, this includes for nonfederal surveys and to support our partnerships with outside organizations such as U.S. Geological Survey... - Engage Congress on fishery-related legislation affecting the Atlantic coast - Promote member states' collective interests at the regional and national levels - Promote economic benefits of the Commission's actions (return on investment)
+- Increase the Commission's profile and support in the US Congress by developing relationships between Members and their staff and Commissioners, the Executive Director, and Commission staff - Maintain or increase long-term funding for Commission programs through the federal appropriations process and other available sources.
+This includes funding for non-federal surveys and to support our partnerships with outside organizations such as US Geological Survey - Engage Congress on fishery-related legislation affecting the Atlantic coast - Promote member states' collective interests at the regional and national levels - Promote economic benefits of the Commission's actions (return on investment)